Republic Airport: Airport buildings and structures

 Republic Airport has a two-story terminal building serving passengers boarding charter flights to nearby cities, such as Atlantic City, New Jersey.
 This terminal building was constructed in the 1980s and has previously been used by regional airlines, including Northwest AIrlink.

 U.S. Customs and Border Protection has an office at the terminal building; however, it is staffed by appointment only and pilots must request immigration services four hours prior to arrival.

 General aviation

 An aircraft landing at the airport in 2023.

-There are three fixed-base operators that serve corporate and light general aviation customers at Republic Airport: Modern Aviation, Republic Jet Center (affiliated with Signature Aviation), and Atlantic Aviation.
+There are two fixed-base operators that serve corporate and light general aviation customers at Republic Airport: Modern Aviation and Atlantic Aviation.

 Museums

 The Long Island Republic Airport Historical Society maintains historical archives and sixteen photographic exhibits illustrating the history of aviation on the first floor of the Republic Airport terminal building, behind the airport's control tower, on the east side of New York State Route 110.

 Republic Airport is also home to the American Airpower Museum, which offers visitors the opportunity to see World War II aircraft in flight.